 URL web addresses

-Some online journal articles and webpages have very long URLs.
+Some online items have very long URLs.
 The Library recommends that you only put the URL as far as the first forward slash /.

 For example: Available from: http://0-web.ebscohost.com.wam.leeds.ac.uk/